Railway accidents in Victoria: Windsor, 1882

 On 18 March 1882, a train which had terminated at Windsor station was run into at a fairly low speed by an express train heading for Brighton Beach station.
 The locomotive of the terminating train had already detached from its carriages, which were pushed 100 metres down the track in the collision.
 20 passengers in the express train were injured, and two in the terminating train.

 Ringwood, 1894

 On the evening of Saturday, 20 January, the boiler of locomotive R297 exploded.
 The driver received a head wound and the fireman suffered from shock.
 They had been protected to some extent by the locomotive cab.
 A large piece of metal from the boiler was found 200 metres from the scene, an adjacent shed was demolished by the explosion, and the windows of nearby houses were shattered.

 Tungamah/St James, 1897

 On 14 July 1897 'R' Class locomotive No.341 derailed on the Yarrawonga to Benalla line in northern Victoria.
 One passenger was taken to hospital with 'severe shock'.

 Wickliffe Road, 1899

 On 3 July 1899, a mixed train was derailed.
 Only one of the twenty passengers on board complained of any injury.

+Hawthorn, 1903

+On 20 May January 1903, a train stationary on the Kew platform of Hawthorn Station was struck by a following train.
+It caused a derailment, and the wheels of a locomotive to pass over the legs of the driver who was coupling carriages.
+It was alleged that the driver of the train which caused the collision mistook the Camberwell direction signal of 'line clear' for the Kew direction.